 What Australians Actually Eat for Lunch (And Why It's Changing)

-The Traditional Australian Lunch
+The traditional Australian lunch

 Historically, lunch in Australia was built around a few familiar foods.
 To understand how deeply embedded these choices are in everyday culture, it helps to look at Australian snack culture and what we actually eat versus what we think we eat.